paulomur/mangroves/README.md

 Tutorial mapping mangroves

-This is a tutorial for mapping mangroves extent using Sentine1 &2 and Landsat archive available in [**Google Earth Engine**](https://earthengine.google.com/)
+This is a tutorial for mapping mangroves extent using Sentinel 1&2 and Landsat archive available in [**Google Earth Engine**](https://earthengine.google.com/)

 To see the tutorial go here: https://paulomur.github.io/mangroves/ All functions are written in JavaScript.